Taeyang: 2013–2016: Rise, first world tour and collaborations

 Taeyang then embarked on the Rise World Tour in support of the album, visiting 9 countries and 16 cities in Asia beginning in August 2014.
 The tour concluded in early 2015 with an attendance of over 100,000 fans.
 At the 2014 Mnet Asian Music Awards, Taeyang won Best Male Artist, Best Vocal Performance and Song of the Year for "Eyes, Nose, Lips".
 Taeyang collaborated with G-Dragon in November 2014 to release the song "Good Boy" for YG Entertainment's new hip hop project.
-The song received positive reviews, with Fuse naming it one of best songs of the year, and debuted at the number one position on Billboard's World Digital Songs chart, the third time a Korean act topped the list and the first for a male group.
+The song received positive reviews, with Fuse naming it one of best songs of the year, and debuted at the number one position on Billboards World Digital Songs chart, the third time a Korean act topped the list and the first for a male group.
 The music video on YouTube currently boasts over 300 million views.

 For two years from 2015 to 2016, Taeyang toured extensively with his band for their third Korean album, performing for over 3.6 million fans in two years.

 In 2015, Taeyang participated in the biennial Infinite Challenge music festival, with bandmate G-Dragon.
 The duo teamed up with ZE:A's Hwang Kwanghee and released the single "Mapsosa", which peaked at number two on the Gaon Digital Chart.
 The same year, he appeared on Mnet's Show Me The Money as a featured singer on labelmate Song Min-ho's single "Fear", composed by Zico during the semi-finals which became one of the best-selling singles of the year.